Killthebug/Bika-Lims-Wiki/GSoC-·-Inventory-Management-Module.md

 **Purchase Order**

-A Purchase Order is an element that represents a list of products (and quantities) to be purchased to a Supplier.
+A Purchase Order is an element that represents a list of products (and quantities) to be purchased from a Supplier.
 Only lab managers and lab clerks can create orders.
-An order must to be assigned to a Supplier and once created, its default status is 'Pending' (of reception).
+An order must be assigned to a Supplier and once created, its default status is 'Pending' reception.

 ###Functional description